avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: LineageDistributions.png
   :width: 1050

   Figure 6.
 The global distribution of the bacterium *V. cholerae*, for two of the many different lineages of *V. cholerae*, (a) the MX-2 lineage, and (b) the current pandemic lineage (7PET lineage).
 The numbers in purple circles indicate the number of *V. cholerae* isolates collected in each country, whose whole genomes have been included in the `Vibriowatch`_ database.
-The number of genomes for the 7PET lineage is far greater than that for the MX-2 lineage, probably reflecting the far greater public health importance of 7PET.
+The number of genomes for the 7PET lineage is far greater than that for MX-2, reflecting the far greater public health importance of 7PET, which has led to more sequencing of this lineage from the stool of sick people.
 Genomes were assigned to lineages using a software called `PopPUNK`_, which we will discuss later in this course.
 Image source: A. Coghlan.

 .. _Vibriowatch: https://vibriowatch.readthedocs.io